Bearspaw South Feeder Main Improvements Project

 - Stage A: From the Shaganappi Pump Station to 73 Street NW on the west side of the Bow River.

-- Stage B: Continues from 73 Street NW to 89 Street NW, with a potential extension to the Bearspaw Wastewater Treatment Plant.
+- Stage B: Continues from 73 Street NW to 89 Street NW, with a potential extension to the Bearspaw Water Treatment Plant.

-Stage A is currently in the design phase and planned to go to Request for Proposal (RFP) in late 2025.
-Construction is expected to start in Spring 2026 on Stage A. Stage B will undergo detailed design and procurement in Q3 2026.
+Stage A is currently in the design phase and is in the Request for Proposal (RFP) stage.
+Construction is expected to start in Q1 2026 on Stage A. Stage B will undergo detailed design and procurement in Q3 2026.

 Stage A construction